wileyyugioh/zotmoov/README.md

 By default ZotMoov will move and link your files.
 You can change the dropdown menu option to `copy` for ZotMoov to just make a back-up of your added files in the specified directory.

-You can enable the Collection Subdirectory option for ZotMoov to automatically create and place your file in a folder that corresponds to its collection. **Note that each file is only placed in one directory — files in multiple collections will not appear in multiple folders!**
+You can enable the Collection Subdirectory option for ZotMoov to automatically create and place your file in a custom subdirectory

 ## FAQ